Timeline - European ministerial meetings in 2011

 December 5 - Sarkozy and Merkel meet in France.

-- They launch a euro zone "fiscal compact" to enforce budget discipline across the 17-nation bloc.
+- They float proposal for a euro zone "fiscal compact" to enforce budget discipline across the 17-nation bloc.
 They say they want any necessary treaty changes for their plans to be enacted to be agreed in March and ratified after France wraps up presidential and legislative elections in June.

-December 8 - The ECB's governing council is to hold a crucial meeting at which most economists expect a cut in interest rates to 1.0 percent from 1.25 percent, as well as the introduction of longer-term liquidity tenders for banks and a widening of the collateral they can use to borrow from it.
+December 8 - The ECB's governing council holds a crucial meeting and is expected to cut interest rates to 1.0 percent from 1.25 percent, and announce new support measures for banks.

+-- ECB President Mario Draghi has signalled that a "new fiscal compact" is a condition for the central bank playing a greater role in calming the debt crisis.

-December 8/9 - Summit of EU heads of state and government in Brussels.
+December 8/9 - Crisis summit of EU heads of state and government in Brussels.
 Sarkozy and Merkel will lay out their plan to impose mandatory penalties on euro states that exceed deficit targets, aiming to restore market trust and arrest the region's debt crisis.

 (Reporting by David Cutler, London Editorial Reference Unit and Ana Nicolaci DaCosta)